securisec/cliam/README.md

 - `enumerate` which can be used to enumerate specific permissions (recommended)
 - Some service providers have service groups that can check for permissions for a specific subset of services/resources.

+## Installation
+Download the latest [release](https://github.com/securisec/cliam/releases).
+DEV tags are current, but not stable.

 ## Usage
 Cliam works with credentials obtained from the services well known envars or from passing the commonly required flags from the cli.